carlylechia/Vision-Straight/README.md

 ### Documentation

 I have recorded [a loom video](https://www.loom.com/share/8ac3176a9f0a4cf0b0cadfaacb2ca02b) briefly throwing some light on the project.
+Feel free to check it out.

 ## Authors